ATHLETE LEADERSHIP PROGRAM

 - All mentors must register as a Class A volunteer.

-- Make a one-year commitment to working with the Athlete Leader.
+- Make a two-year commitment to working with the Athlete Leader.

 - Attend the athlete leadership workshops.

-- Work closely with the athlete to better understand his/her reading, writing and speaking abilities.
+- Work closely with the athlete to better understand their reading, writing and speaking abilities.

 - Maintain contact with program staff about progress, issues, etc.